 "Lovely gear sync that".

-Said the World Champion sarcastically to his radio team.
-Verstappen complains that the Red Bull has always had these kinds of issues and they have been dealing with these issues for two years.
-Leclerc manages to pass Verstappen.
-The Dutch resists Norris’ pressure and maintains the P2.
-At the acque minerali, Alonso duels with Ricciardo.
-Suddenly, the yellow flag starts to wave at the second sector because Zhou’s car stops at the exit of piratella’s turn near the barriers.
-The safety car makes his entrance on the track and it seems Alphatauri has some issues.
-Gasly’s car has a puncture in the front right because his car touched Zhou’s Alpha Romeo.
-He can’t stay there, says Gasly to his team.
-The safety car could be an issue for the Ferrari drive Leclerc because the Reb Bull car is 10 km/h faster than Ferrari is.
-Even if Max could not use the DRS, Charles will struggle a bit to resist Max’s pressure at the race restarts.
-Zhou is out from the sprint race so tomorrow he will start in P20.
-Magnussen manages not to lose his car after the touch with Ricciardo and Checo Perez.
+Remarks the World Champion sarcastically to his team.
+Verstappen complains that Red Bull has been dealing with similar problems for the past two years.
+Leclerc manages to pass Verstappen, while the Dutch driver resists Norris’ pressure to maintain the P2.
+At Acque Minerali, Alonso battles Ricciardo.
+Suddenly, yellow flags appear in the second sector as Zhou’s car stops at the exit of Piratella Turn near the barriers.
+The safety car makes his entrance on the track when Gasly’s Alphatauri develops a puncture in the front-right after a contact with Zhou’s Alpha Romeo.
+“He can’t stay there”, Gasly tell his team.
+The safety car could present a potential issue for the Ferrari drive Leclerc, as the Reb Bull car is 10 km/h faster than Ferrari.
+Even without DRS, Charles may struggle to resist Max’s pressure at the race restart.
+Zhou retires from the race will start in P20 tomorrow.
+Magnussen manages to control his car after a minor contact with Ricciardo and Checo Pérez.

-Sainz decides to engage the Australian in a duel and succeeds to take the P5 from him.
-From the beginning of the race, Carlos gained five positions but Norris is too far and it seems impossible to overtake the +4.683 gap to Norris.
-Verstappen is continuously reducing his gap to Leclerc, from +1.345, +1.161 to +1048.
-Bottas would like to pass Alonso but the Spanish driver uses the DRS and puts his car in the middle of the track.
-A new white and black flag arrives but this time for Alonso who weaved on the straight and Bottas finally passes Alonso.
-Sainz retrieves one second in each lap to Norris and now he is at +3.517.
-Verstappen is not giving up his chance to take the pole position and now he is at +0.989.
-He cuts the chicane and this time, he could use the DRS at five laps to the end.
-Meanwhile, the Ferrari radio team says to Charles that he is having some issues due to graining.
-Verstappen opens the wing and he is close.
-Sainz decides to attack Norris at +1.320, as the McLaren driver is slower than the Ferrari driver is, and takes P4.
-At three laps to the end, Verstappen is really close to Leclerc and asks his team to let make him.
-At lap 20, in turn 3, he opens his wing and passes from the outside Leclerc.
-The Ferrari driver tries to remain close to the Red Bull and use the DRS at six tenths from Verstappen but he is having issues due to the graining of the red tyres, so he cannot hope to pass Verstappen.
-The sprint race ends and Verstappen gets the pole position and 8 points.
-That’s it right?
-Yes, asks Max to his radio team.
-In P2, there is Leclerc (7 points), followed by Perez (6 points), Sainz (5 points), Norris (4 points), Ricciardo (3 points) and Bottas (2 points).
-Magnussen is the last driver to get points because he is in P8 and he gained just one point.
-At his back, the Alpine driver Alonso and Schumacher.
+Sainz decides to engage the Australian in a battle and succeeds to take P5.
+Since the start of the race, Carlos gained five positions.
+However, Norris is too far and it seems impossible to fill the +4.683 gap to Norris.
+Verstappen is constantly reducing his gap to Leclerc, from +1.345 to +1.161, then to +1048 seconds.
+Bottas tries to pass Alonso but the Spanish driver uses the DRS and puts his car in the middle of the track.
+A new white and black flag arrives but this time for Alonso, who made weaves on the straight.
+Thus, Bottas can finally pass Alonso.
+Sainz is retrieving one second in each lap to Norris.
+Now that he is at +3.517.
+Verstappen is not giving up his chance to take the pole position as he is at +0.989.
+He cuts the chicane and finally can use the DRS at five laps remaining, while the Ferrari team informs Charles that he is having some issues due to graining.
+Verstappen opens the wing and gets closer.
+Sainz decides to battle Norris at +1.320, as the McLaren car is slower than the Ferrari, and takes P4.
+With three laps remaining, Verstappen is really close to Leclerc.
+At lap 20, in Turn 3, he opens his wing and overtakes from the outside Leclerc.
+The Ferrari driver attempts to stay close to the Red Bull and use DRS at six-tenths behind, but the graining of his red tyres prevents a counterattack.
+The sprint race concludes with Verstappen winning and securing 8 points.
+“That’s it right?” he asks his team, who confirm with a laconic “Yes”.
+Leclerc is in P2 (7 points), followed by Checo (6 points), Sainz (5 points), Norris (4 points), Ricciardo (3 points), and Bottas (2 points).
+Magnussen is the last driver to get points in P8, and gains just 1 point.
+Behind him, the Alpine driver Alonso and the Haas driver Schumacher.
 Russell is in P11, followed by Tsunoda, Vettel, Hamilton and Stroll.
 Ocon is sixteenth, Gasly seventeenth, followed by Albon and Latifi.
-The last driver is Zhou who could not continue the sprint race.
-Leclerc says to his team it is weird.
-We have had more graining.
-Although confused due to the issues they had today, the Ferrari driver starts to wave to Ferrari tifosi, who supported the team both during yesterday’s qualifying and this sprint race.
-On Sunday, Verstappen and Leclerc will start again together in the first line.
-Max Verstappen is satisfied with his team’s performance especially after the issues he had at the start:
+The last driver is Zhou, who had to retire his car.
+Leclerc remarks to his team “it is weird.
+We have had more graining”.
+Although confused due to the issues they had today, the Ferrari driver waves to Ferrari tifosi, who supported the team both during yesterday’s qualifying and this Sprint Race.
+On Sunday, Verstappen and Leclerc will start together on the front row.
+Max Verstappen expresses satisfaction with his team’s performance, particularly considering the issues he faced at the start of the race:

 "We did well as a team and it is of course a positive day for us.
 I didn’t have the best start so we need to investigate what happened there but after that we had good race pace.
 Initially for the first 10 laps or so it seemed like the gap to Charles wasn’t really growing but then I think at one point the tyre degradation started to kick in a bit more and I could close the gap and I got ahead.
 Tomorrow is a new day and there are no guarantees, I still expect it to be very close and I the battle tomorrow will be difficult.
 We are very focused on what is ahead and we hope to do a good job tomorrow".

 "I am happy with the result of the sprint and looking forward to tomorrow starting from P3.
 We managed to minimise the damage from quali so I am happy with that, it was a nice save and it was all we needed for today, anything more would have been a bonus.
-I got a really strong start and after that I was just progressing through the field, it got a bit messy with Daniel when we touched, but overall it was a nice sprint for me and we got some good overtaking done.
+I got a really strong start and after that I was just progressing through the field, it got a bit messy with Daniel when we touched, but overall, it was a nice sprint for me and we got some good overtaking done.
 I think there is some fine tuning we can do for tomorrow and hopefully we are able to do it to be in the mix for the win, which is the target.
 We certainly have good pace and I am looking to produce another solid weekend for the Team, hopefully we can come out on top against the Ferraris.
 We have seen in Melbourne and we have seen here already that it can change fairly quickly so either team can turn things around and we certainly expect the Ferraris to be strong.
 I got really close to Charles today near the end but it was just a sprint so let’s what we can do over race distance".

 "It was a great performance today by both drivers.
 All credit to Max, he kept his head, stayed patient and kept his position on the tail of Charles, we could see the Ferrari’s front tyre was starting to go, and when his opportunity to take back the lead came, he took it.
 Checo drove well today and made great progress up the grid to take some valuable points and put himself in a better starting place on the grid for tomorrow’s race.
 Max didn’t have the best start, but we’ve got the data from today, so we’ll need to make sure we don’t make the same mistakes tomorrow.
 But the good thing is we’ve now got two cars up at the front of the grid and we’ll hope to capitalise on that".